elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 that these can guide both application and system development.
 Also, more precise measurements can identify specific bugs as noted below.

-Beyond this, it would simply be impossible to conduct any quantitative evaluation of a large number of systems without Task Bench.
-This is a major contribution.
-Task Bench permits $\mathcal{O}(N+M)$ rather than
-$\mathcal{O}(NM)$ implementation effort.
-In looking at the related work, we find that the only benchmarks with a comparable number of implementations are substantially more limited than Task Bench.
+Separately, it would simply be impossible to conduct any quantitative evaluation of a large number of systems without Task Bench.
+Task Bench permits $\mathcal{O}(N+M)$ rather than $\mathcal{O}(NM)$ implementation effort; so far as we know, we are the first to recognize how to factor a benchmark framework to achieve such a productivity gain.
+Compared with related work, the only benchmarks with a similar number of implementations are substantially more limited than Task Bench.

-Reviewers A and D note that the bugs described in lines 197-199 currently do not have a larger analysis.
+Reviewers A and D asked about a depper analysis of the bugs described in lines 197-199.
 We include a draft of this analysis below and will incorporate it into the final paper.

 Reviewer B asks about the impact of the network.
 It is our experience that, except at the absolute lowest METGs, most programming system